| The Case for a National Individual Investment

 land distribution was because at that time land was far and away the most

 important form of capital and wealth.
 Today that is no longer the case.
+Jefferson's core concepts were essentially correct.
+Democracy is

 dependent upon highly distributed capital ownership.
 Corporations and